Roman–Parthian Wars: Pompeian–Parthian invasion (40–38 BC)

+Antony's Atropatene campaign (36 BC)

 Meanwhile, Mark Antony had already sent Ventidius to oppose Labienus who had invaded Anatolia.
 Soon Labienius was driven back to Syria by Roman forces, and, though his Parthian allies came to his support, he was defeated, taken prisoner and then put to death.
 After suffering a further defeat near the Syrian Gates, the Parthians withdrew from Syria.
 They returned in 38 BC, but were decisively defeated by Ventidius and Pacorus was killed.
 In Judea, Antigonus was ousted with Roman help by the Idumean Herod in 37 BC.

 With Roman control of Syria and Judaea restored, Mark Antony led a huge army into Caucasian Albania (just east of Armenia), but his siege train and its escort were isolated and wiped out, while his Armenian allies deserted.
 Failing to make progress against Parthian positions, the Romans withdrew with heavy casualties.
 In 33 BC Antony was again in Armenia, contracting an alliance with the Median king against both Octavian, and the Parthians, but other preoccupations obliged him to withdraw, and the whole region passed under Parthian control.

 Roman Empire vs Parthia

-Inconclusive wars
+Tensions over Armenia

 Under the threat of an impending war between the two powers, Gaius Caesar and Phraataces worked out a rough compromise between the two powers in 1 AD.
 According to the agreement, Parthia undertook to withdraw its forces from Armenia, and to recognize a de facto Roman protectorate over the country.
 Nonetheless, Roman-Parthian rivalry over control and influence in Armenia continued unabated for the next several decades.

-The decision of the Parthian king Artabanus II to place his son, Arsaces, on the vacant Armenian throne triggered a war with Rome in 36 AD.
+The decision of the Parthian king Artabanus II to place his son, Arsaces, on the vacant Armenian throne nearly led to a war with Rome in 36 AD.
 Artabanus III reached an understanding with the Roman general, Lucius Vitellius, renouncing Parthian claims to a sphere of influence in Armenia.

+War of the Armenian Succession (58–63)

 A new crisis was triggered in 58, when the Romans invaded Armenia after the Parthian king Vologases I forcibly installed his brother Tiridates on the throne there.
 Roman forces under Corbulo overthrew Tiridates and replaced him with a Cappadocian prince.
 This prompted Parthian retaliation and an inconclusive series of campaigns in Armenia ensued.
 The war came to an end in 63, when the Romans agreed to allow Tiridates and his descendants to rule Armenia on condition that they received the kingship from the Roman emperor.